Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 mms install

-Some Easysoft ODBC drivers contain Perl examples in the examples subdirectory of the driver.
+Some Easysoft ODBC drivers contain Perl examples in the examples subdirectory of the driver distribution.

-There are some test programs in addition to those mentioned above in the Perl DBD:ODBC distribution in the mytest subdirectory of DBD-ODBC (listtabs.pl and testfunc.pl).
+There are some test programs in addition to those mentioned above in the Perl DBD:ODBC distribution.
+These are located in the mytest subdirectory (listtabs.pl and testfunc.pl).
 Unfortunately, listtabs.pl seems to be a little out of date in respect of Perl DBI as it expects a statement handle from the tables method and expects to find a fetchrow method.

-Perl DBD:ODBC may sometimes use bound parameters but this requires support for SQLDescribeParam.
-The MS Access ODBC driver does not currently support SQLDescribeParam and so bound parameters must be avoided when using Perl->MS Access or Perl->OOB->MS Access.
+Perl DBD:ODBC may sometimes use bound parameters, but this requires support for SQLDescribeParam.
+The Microsoft Access ODBC driver does not currently support SQLDescribeParam and so bound parameters must be avoided when using Perl->Access or Perl->ODBC-ODBC Bridge->Access.

 On March 30th 2001 Tim Bunce (author of DBI) reported the following bug to perl5-porters: